flumeapp/help.flumeapp.com/whatsnew/README.md

 - FIXED: An issue with not being able to use the arrow keys to move selection in a text field.
 - FIXED: Switching accounts no longer repositions the window.
 - FIXED: Added a placeholder graphic to help indicate content is still downloading.
-- FIXED: Added a navigation history option to quickly jump to any previous point when pressing and holding down on the back button  in the titlebar.
+- FIXED: Added a navigation history option to quickly jump to any previous point when pressing and holding down on the back button  in the title bar.
 - FIXED: The window could still be dragged when the share menu appeared.
 - FIXED: Show a nicer error message if the Activity tab fails to load.
 - FIXED: An issue that caused the “Authorize” button on login to be un-clickable until scrolling down.